geobtaa/geobtaa.github.io/docs/about/committees.md

     !!! abstract "Mission"

-	    The Cooridination Committee is responsible for coordinating the work of the other committees, ensuring communication between committees, defining and tracking annual program goals, and overal strategic planning.
+	    The Coordination Committee is responsible for coordinating the work of the other committees, ensuring communication between committees, defining and tracking annual program goals, and overall strategic planning.

     * Ryan Mattke (Chair)
     * Karen Majewicz